geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 The default file included with the tutorial will connect to the LDAP instance we set up in the previous steps.
 If you are using a different LDAP configuration, you will need to modify the file appropriately.

-The LdapAuthorizationsProvider will look for a particular LDAP attribute that stores the user's authorizations in a comma-delimited list.
+The ``LdapAuthorizationsProvider`` will look for a particular LDAP attribute that stores the user's authorizations in a comma-delimited list.
 For simplicity, in this tutorial we have re-purposed an existing attribute, ```employeeType```.
 The attribute to use can be modified through the property file.

-When we inserted the 'rod' record into LDAP, we set his employeeType to 'user,admin', corresponding to our Accumulo authorizations.
+When we inserted the 'rod' record into LDAP, we set his ``employeeType`` to 'user,admin', corresponding to our Accumulo authorizations.
 If you are using different authorizations, you will need to update the attribute to match.

-The tutorial code includes a test case for connecting to LDAP:
+The tutorial code includes a test case for connecting to LDAP, in the class ``geomesa.tutorial.LdapAuthorizationsProviderTest``.

-* ```geomesa.tutorial.LdapAuthorizationsProviderTest```

-Once you have modified geomesa-ldap.properties to connect to your LDAP, you can test the connection by building the project and running the test class:
+Once you have modified ``geomesa-ldap.properties`` to connect to your LDAP, you can test the connection by running this test class:

 {% highlight bash %}
-mvn clean install

-java -cp ./target/geomesa-tutorial-authorizations-1.0-SNAPSHOT.jar \
+$ java -cp ./target/geomesa-tutorial-authorizations-1.0-SNAPSHOT.jar \
    geomesa.tutorial.LdapAuthorizationsProviderTest rod
 {% endhighlight %}

-Where the argument to the program is the user to retrieve authorizations for.
+The argument to the program ('rod') is the user to retrieve authorizations for.
 You should get the following output:

 {% highlight bash %}
 Checking auths from LDAP for user 'rod'